robjacob/padpy/README.md

 Bookmarks display

-* Shows list of bookmarks, ordered and shaded.
+* Shows list of bookmarks, ordered.

-* If you click a bookmark it sends main browser there
+* If you click a bookmark it sends main browser there.

-* If you select a text region, we save that (along with URL of the page it was on), otherwise we just save the URL.
+* If you had copied a text region to the system clipboard, we save that (along with URL of the page it was on) when you Save, otherwise we just save the URL.

-View

-* Displays all (or nearby) bookmarks whenever you hit View

-* Continuously update as brain state changes (could provide UI control to toggle this on and off)

-## Usage

-Run Safari with one window

-python3 main.py

-Compatibility and porting

-* This system is currently implemented for Mac, using Safari.

-    * Also must 'Allow JavaScript from Apple Events' option in Safari's Develop menu

-* Should work with different browsers on Mac:

-    * Change the Applescript commands as noted

-* Should work on windows:

-    * Replace the Applescript commands with powerscript or other code that will perform the same tasks

 ## Code Files

 ### main.py

-Main program, including...
+Main program, including:

 * UI and its commands and supporting code